Last updated on July 10th, 2019

 - Water helps your kidneys function

 Water is vital.
 But knowing isn’t doing and thus people are still taking in far less liquid than they should.
-Instead I hear complaint of “but I don’t LIKE water” or “I forgot”.
+Instead I hear complaints of “but I don’t LIKE water” or “I forgot”.
+Learn how to drink more water and you’ll be better off- with your goals, how you feel and how your body performs.

 Keep water nearby always.